raphlev/auth0-nest-react-mongodb-blog/README.md

 AUTH0_AUDIENCE=http://localhost:5000/api
 ```

-Ensure that you replace the `YOUR_AUTH0_DOMAIN` and `YOUR_AUTH0_AUDIENCE` placeholder with the appropriate credentials as obtained from your Auth0 dashboard.
+Ensure that you replace the `YOUR_AUTH0_DOMAIN` placeholder with the appropriate credentials as obtained from your Auth0 dashboard.
+AUTH0_AUDIENCE is the url of the backend server

 ### MongoDB